galli-leo/Testfighter/README.md

 - Also only new / changed files get downloaded
 - Distribute the Launcher to your clients without needing to compile anything
 - Expanding with more options (e.g. Should steam be present for game) is simple
-- Auto updating to latest versions (still needs more testing)
+- Auto updating to latest versions (still needs more testing on windows)
 - Display of latest releases and updates in a feed
 - CLI Interface for scripting